Indirection

-In computer programming, indirection (also called dereferencing) is the ability to reference something using a name, reference, or container instead of the value itself.
+In computer programming, an indirection (also called a reference) is a way of referring to something using a name, reference, or container instead of the value itself.
 The most common form of indirection is the act of manipulating a value through its memory address.
 For example, accessing a variable through the use of a pointer.
 A stored pointer that exists to provide a reference to an object by double indirection is called an indirection node.
 In some older computer architectures, indirect words supported a variety of more-or-less complicated addressing modes.